-Grateful Dead, Janis partied in this now-sedate Novato setting.
+The Grateful Dead and Janis Joplin partied in this now-sedate Novato setting with a mountain trail.

 On a sunny summer Saturday when other Marin County trails are bustling with hikers, fewer than a dozen people might circle 1,558-foot Burdell Mountain on the main 5-mile round-trip path at 700-acre Olompali State Historic Park.
 Those who follow the trail at Marin’s northernmost state park encounter butterflies, dragonflies, and rare small birds flitting among oak, bay laurel, pine, madrone, and other trees.
 Red-tailed hawks and other large birds soar higher still, scouring the terrain for gophers and other prey.
 At the trail’s peak, views of northern Novato, the Petaluma River, and San Pablo Bay unfold.
 (Okay, a giant landfill, too.)